jsummers/deark/readme.md

 The files it writes are usually named "output.*".

+When processing "archive" formats that contain other files, it's usually best to use Deark only to convert to ZIP format, so that the filenames and paths can be retained.
+Suggest options "-zip -ka".

 Features are subject to change without notice, as new versions are released.

 Windows binaries are available at the